Corn

 When to Add:

-Before Planting: Apply the fertilizer to the soil before planting seeds to promote strong initial growth.
+Before Planting: Apply the fertilizer to the soil before planting seeds.

-Early Growth Stage: Reapply the fertilizer when the corn is about 12 inches tall to support continued growth.
+Early Growth Stage: Reapply when corn is about 12 inches tall.

-Mid-Growing Season: Apply a side-dressing of nitrogen-rich fertilizer when the corn begins to tassel to support ear development.
+Mid-Growing Season: Side-dress with nitrogen-rich fertilizer when corn begins to tassel.

 Application Tips: